sophwats/sophwats.github.io/2018-04-05-gentle-als.md

 <img src="https://sophwats.github.com/images/pvals.png" width="400" class="center">

-There is a lone equation which minimised p_2, so we set p_2 = 3.
-We need to select p_1 and p_3 such that the mean squared error of these equations are minimised.
+There is a lone equation which governs the second component of P, thus we set that equal to 3.
+We need to select the remaining two components such that the mean squared error is minimised.
 Thus we compute:

 <img src="https://sophwats.github.com/images/optp1.png" width="400" class="center">
 and